remoteintech/remote-jobs/company-profiles/automattic.md

 Choose your own adventure · Everyone works from their own home or office, and we’re spread out all over the world—United States, Canada, Ireland, Scotland, Japan, Iceland, Bulgaria, Australia, and more.

-Home office setup and coworking allowances.
+Home office setup and co-working allowances.
 Working from a coffee shop?
-You can use your coworking allowance for the requisite latte!
+You can use your co-working allowance for the requisite latte!

 Around 300 employees with from [homes in one of 36 countries](https://automattic.com/map/)

 ## Region

-Everywhere - our team members hail from nearly every continent and 43 countries around the world.
+Worldwide - our team members hail from nearly every continent and 43 countries around the world.

 ## Company technologies